Education for Professionals

 This online program is designed with the busy professional in mind.
 The 15-week program, divided into three 5-week courses uses the Blackboard Learning Management System and consists of PowerPoint “Lectures”, Assigned Readings, Discussion, Chat, and Assessment.
 The Certificate program is currently open only to staff from LCPLFA law firms; however, future offerings may be opened to additional interested students.
 Registrants for this post-graduate certificate program must generally hold a Bachelor's degree from an accredited institution of higher education (exceptions are considered on a case-by-case basis, based upon work experience, etc.).
 Registration is limited, and on a first-come, first-served basis and based on the assessment of our Admissions Committee.

 SCOSA offers a variety of continuing education opportunities for professionals, often in collaboration with Stockton's Division of Continuing Studies, and with other outside partner organizations.
 Through these partnerships and our Scholarly and Professional Development Seminars, we present several high-quality professional seminars each year.

-Brown Bag Lunch & Learn: Through SCOSA's membership in the American Society on Aging (ASA), we are pleased to continue our presentation of ASA Webinars during the Spring Semester.
+Brown Bag Lunch & Learn: Through SCOSA's membership in the American Society on Aging (ASA), we are pleased to continue our presentation of ASA Webinars during the Fall Semester.
 The programs are free-of-charge to participants.
 To register please e-mail Gina.Maguire@stockton.edu, providing your full contact information, indicating which program(s) you plan to attend and whether you need her to e-mail you a temporary parking pass.
 For information about what Webinars are available, please visit our review our monthly Newsletters.